Pre-electoral coalition agreement from the Black-Scholes point of view: Mathematical background and the pre-elections coalition model

 We use the following notations.

 \begin{itemize}

 \item $t=0$ is the moment of signing of the coalition agreement and $t=T$ is the moment of elections.

 \item $S_i$, $i=1,2$, is level of support to the party $P_i$, $i=1,2$, given in percentage.
 The variables $S_i$, $i=1,2$, are considered as independent unless we write $S_i(t)$, $i=1,2$.
-In this case, $S_i(t)$, $i=1,2$, denotes the support to the party $P_i$, $i=1,2$, at the moment $t$.
+In this case, $S_i(t)$, $i=1,2$, are the stochastic processes which respectively denote the support to the party $P_i$, $i=1,2$, at the moment $t$.
 In the sequel, $P_1$ denotes the "major" party and $P_2$ denotes the "minor" party.

 \item $\mu_i$, $i=1,2$, is an average change in support to the party $P_i$, $i=1,2$, and we consider it constant.

 \item $\sigma_i$, $i=1,2$, is the fluctuation of the support to the party $P_i$, $i=1,2$, and we consider it constant.